Rx Only

 - New or worsening pain

-- Damaged scaffolds
+- Intervention due to- Damaged scaffolds

 - Partial scaffold deployment